A New Genetic Framework for Wagyu

 EBVs will be formally retired in February 2026, after which WBVs will be the sole genetic evaluation published by AWA.
 The transition is being supported through staged communication, education resources, and member training to ensure breeders can confidently interpret and apply WBVs in their breeding programs.

-WBVs represent a future focused genetic framework, designed by Wagyu, for Wagyu ensuring that Australia’s Wagyu industry continues to lead globally in genetic evaluation, data utilisation, and long‑term profitability.
+WBVs represent a future focused genetic framework, designed by Wagyu, for Wagyu ensuring that the Wagyu industry continues to lead globally in genetic evaluation, data utilisation, and long‑term profitability.

 At the AWA Technical Workshop in November, we formally announced that the Association will launch its own advanced, independently run genetic evaluation in early 2026.